 Answer Score Building quality control index (0-15) 12.0 Quality of building regulations index (0-2) 1.0 How accessible are building laws and regulations in your economy?
 (0-1) Available online; Free of charge; In official gazette.
 1.0 Which requirements for obtaining a building permit are clearly specified in the building regulations or on any accessible website, brochure or pamphlet?
 (0-1) List of required documents; Required preapprovals.
 0.0 Quality control before construction index (0-1) 1.0 Which third-party entities are required by law to verify that the building plans are in compliance with existing building regulations?
 (0-1) Licensed architect; Licensed engineer.
 1.0 Quality control during construction index (0-3) 2.0 What types of inspections (if any) are required by law to be carried out during construction?
-(0-2) Inspections by in-house engineer; Unscheduled inspections.
+(0-2) Inspections by in- house engineer; Unscheduled inspections.
 1.0 Do legally mandated inspections occur in practice during construction?
-(0-1) Mandatory inspections are always done in practice.
+(0-1) Mandatory inspections are always done in practice; Inspections are not mandated by law but commonly occur in practice during construction.
 1.0 Quality control after construction index (0-3) 3.0 Is there a final inspection required by law to verify that the building was built in accordance with the approved plans and regulations?
-(0-2) Yes, final inspection is done by government agency; Yes, in- house engineer submits report for final inspection.
+(0-2) Yes, final inspection is done by government agency; Yes, in- house engineer submits report for final inspection; Final inspection is not required by law.
 2.0 Do legally mandated final inspections occur in practice?
-(0-1) Final inspection always occurs in practice.
-1.0 Liability and insurance regimes index (0-2) 1.0
+(0-1) Final inspection always occurs in 1.0 iability and insurance regimes index (0-2) 1.0 Which parties (if any) are held liable by law for structural flaws or problems in the building once it is in use (Latent Defect Liability or Decennial Liability)?
+(0-1) Architect or engineer; Professional in charge of the supervision; Construction company; Owner or investor.
+1.0 Which parties (if any) are required by law to obtain an insurance policy to cover possible structural flaws or problems in the building once it is in use (Latent Defect Liability Insurance or Decennial Insurance)?
+(0-1) No party is required by law to obtain insurance .
+0.0 refereienst contifications index (0.4) 4.0 practice.